 Cash policies are customarily the result of the business plan.
 Good plans indicate the maximum growth rate over a given period of time.
 Strong growth rates of 10 to 20% per year will pretty much absorb all profits generated during the same time period.
 Hyper growth rates of more than 20% will require additional capital contributed by owners to fund the expansion of accounts receivable and to finance the accounts payable.
 Again, profits of 12% cannot fund a 15% increase in sales revenue.
 Ultimately, it will create insolvency issues.

-So a policy should be in place to control sales volume to reduce the impact on cash.
-I know it this seems counter productive; but a 12% growth rate is outstanding.
+A policy should be in place to control sales volume to reduce the impact on cash.
+I know this seems counter productive; but a 12% growth rate is outstanding.

 Other policies address expenditures of cash include:

 - Project Funding – Taking on additional volume of work often requires seed money from working capital.
 An example is a new home builder purchasing additional lots to build houses.
 A good policy may indicate the minimum excess cash balance to purchase an additional lot.
 See Construction Industry for more information.